-Dr. Amy Gordon Bono, a primary care physician, speaking outside the Tennessee Capitol on Wednesday about the state’s “trigger law” that bans abortions.
-The law took effect at midnight.
+Dr. Amy Gordon Bono, a primary care physician, speaking in August 2022 outside the Tennessee Capitol on Wednesday about the state’s “trigger law” that bans abortions.
 (Photo: John Partipilo)

 Knoxville obstetrics and gynecology doctor Nikki Zite has treated two ectopic pregnancies since Roe v.
 Wade was overturned June 24.
 Now that the Tennessee abortion ban is in effect, the pregnancy complication, which presents life-threatening risks to mothers, prompts new worries for her.

 “I hope that I am brave enough to move past that worry to take care of patients the way I’m trained to,” said Zite, adding that she does not speak for her employer.